philipstubbs13/ClickMe/README.md

 After you clone the repository, navigate to the project root directory (ClickMe).
 The project directory structure is set up as follows:

 * **public**: The public folder contains the `index.html` file.
 This HTML file is a template.
 The file is empty.
 So, if you open it directly in a browser, you will get an empty page.
-Rather than placing the HTML code directly in `index.html`, this application uses a React component based architecture to create, build, and render UI components.
+Rather than placing the HTML directly in `index.html`, this application uses a React component based architecture to create, build, and render UI components.

 * **src**: In the src folder, these are the parts of the application to pay attention to.
   * **index.js:** The `index.js` file is the top level file of the React application.
-In `index.js`, the `App.js` file is imported, and the `ReactDOM.render` method is used to render `App.js`.
+In `index.js`, the `App.js` file is imported, and the `ReactDOM.createRoot` method is used to render the app.
   * **App.js:** The `App.js` file is where the application components are imported and rendered, such as the navigation bar, footer, and player images.
 This component handles the various states of the game, including the score, top score, a player's clicked value, and the game message displayed in the top navigation bar.
   * **components:** The components folder is where the app components are located.
 Each folder represents a separate component.
 For example, `navbar` is the top navigation bar component.
-  * **players.json:** The players.json file contains an array of objects.
+  * **players.json:** The `players.json` file contains an array of objects.
 Each object is a player that gets rendered to the page.
-Each object contains four properties( id, name, image, and clicked).
-By default, clicked is set to `false`.
+Each object contains four properties( `id`, `name`, `image`, and `clicked`).
+By default, `clicked` is set to `false`.
 When the user clicks a player, that player's clicked value gets set to `true` so that the application can keep track of which players have already been clicked and which players have not been clicked.
   * **package.json**: Lists the project dependencies and their version numbers.
   * **.gitignore**: Anything listed inside this file (for example, `node_modules`) will not be tracked by GitHub when code is committed.
   * **yarn.lock**: Dependency tree for the project.
 Lists all the dependencies and their versions.